infracost/docs/docs/guides/advanced_usage.md

 ## Use Terraform state

 The `infracost breakdown` command has a `--terraform-use-state` flag that is useful if you want to see the cost breakdown of the current Terraform state.
-This implies that you have already run Terraform `apply`, thus Infracost just runs Terraform `show`, which does not require cloud creds or `--terraform-plan-flags` to be set.
+This implies that you have already run Terraform `apply`, thus Infracost just runs Terraform `show`, which does not require cloud credentials or `--terraform-plan-flags` to be set.

   ```shell
   infracost breakdown --path examples/terraform --terraform-use-state